realmrv/vrcmemes-bot/README.md

 ## Error Tracking

 The bot uses Sentry for error tracking.
-Ensure `SENTRY_DSN` is set in your `.env` file.
+Set `SENTRY_DSN` in your `.env` file to enable it.

 ## Database